Natural gas vehicle: Motorcycles

 Scooters can also use CNG as a fuel source.

 Ships

 The MV Isla Bella was the world's first LNG powered container ship.
 LNG carriers are sometimes powered by the boil-off of LNG from their storage tanks, although Diesel powered LNG carriers are also common to minimize loss of cargo and enable more versatile refueling.

 Aircraft

 Some airplanes use LNG to power their turbofans.
 Aircraft are susceptible to weight; much of an aircraft's weight goes into fuel carriage.
 Liquified natural gas has a high specific energy (MJ/kg), a useful optimization for flight applications.

 Chemical composition and energy content

 Chemical composition

 The primary component of natural gas is methane (CH4), the shortest and lightest hydrocarbon molecule.
 It may also contain heavier gaseous hydrocarbons such as ethane (C2H6), propane (C3H8) and butane (C4H10), as well as other gases, in varying amounts.
-Hydrogen sulfide (H2S) is a common contaminant, which must be removed prior to most uses.
+Hydrogen sulfide (H2S - acid gas) is a common contaminant, which must be removed prior to most uses.